craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 ##### Ambebamol
 ##### Aerotide
 ##### Generalized Antivenom
+Resolve the Poisoned Condition, and you gain Resistance to Poison damage for the next minute.

 **Ingredients**;
 - 1 part Boiled Water
 - 2 parts Ground Cannabis / Nectar of Aloe Vera